Aftermath of the September 11 attacks: Health effects

 The thousands of tons of toxic debris resulting from the collapse of the Twin Towers contained more than 2,500 contaminants, including known carcinogens.
 Subsequent debilitating illnesses among rescue and recovery workers are said to be linked to exposure to these carcinogens.
-The Bush administration ordered the Environmental Protection Agency (EPA) to issue reassuring statements regarding air quality in the aftermath of the attacks, citing national security; however, the EPA did not determine that air quality had returned to pre-September 11 levels until June 2002.
+The Bush administration ordered the Environmental Protection Agency (EPA) to issue reassuring statements regarding air quality in the aftermath of the attacks, citing national security; however, the EPA did not determine that air quality had returned to pre-9/11 levels until June 2002.

 Health effects also extended to residents, students, and office workers of Lower Manhattan and nearby Chinatown.
 Several deaths have been linked to the toxic dust, and the victims' names were included in the World Trade Center memorial.
 As of January 1, 2002, the New York Police Department had received 37 disability claims, and the Fire Department reported 269 disability claims related to injuries suffered as a result of the attacks.
 Approximately 18,000 people have been estimated to have developed illnesses as a result of the toxic dust.
 By 2004, nearly half of more than 1,000 screened rescue-and-recovery workers and volunteers reported new and persistent respiratory problems, and more than half reported persistent psychological symptoms.
 Because of the long latency period between exposure and development of asbestos-related diseases, exposed Manhattan residents, especially rescue-and-recovery workers, can suffer future adverse health effects.
 One such death related to health effects was the January 6, 2006, death of NYPD James Zadroga which was ruled by a New Jersey coroner as directly due to clean-up at the WTC site.
 This ruling was unequivocally rejected in October 2007 by the New York City Chief Medical Examiner, Dr. Charles Hirsch, and Medical Examiner Michele Slone.
 On June 29, 2019, former New York Police Department detective Luis G. Alvarez died from colorectal cancer, with which he was diagnosed in 2016 and is believed to be caused from his three months spent at Ground Zero after 9/11.

 There is also scientific speculation that exposure to various toxic products in the air may have negative effects on fetal development.
-A notable children's environmental health center is currently analyzing the children whose mothers were pregnant during the WTC collapse and were living or working nearby.
+The Columbia Center for Children’s Environmental Health launched its World Trade Center Pregnancy Study in December 2001.
+It found that women who lived or worked near the WTC and were in their first trimester of pregnancy when the towers collapsed gave birth to babies that were smaller than average.
 A study of rescue workers released in April 2010 found that all those studied had impaired lung functions, and that 30–40% were reporting little or no improvement in persistent symptoms that started within the first year of the attack.